National CineMedia Inc. (NCMI) Shares Up Despite Recent Market Volatility

-National CineMedia Inc. (NASDAQ: NCMI)’s stock price has increased by 19.05 compared to its previous closing price of 0.10.
-Nevertheless, the company has seen a -28.12% plunge in its stock price over the last five trading sessions.
+National CineMedia Inc. (NASDAQ: NCMI)’s stock price has increased by 6.13 compared to its previous closing price of 0.13.
+However, the company has experienced a -6.32% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/16/23 that Theater Advertiser National CineMedia Plans to Cede Control to Lenders

 Is It Worth Investing in National CineMedia Inc. (NASDAQ: NCMI) Right Now?